All Episodes

 I've made numerous, numerous calls about it.

-I don't want to go into great specificity in detail, but there there are going to be heroic efforts made to help people that have been so devastated and impacted by Hurricane Helene that if they if they want to vote, they're going to get the opportunity to vote.
+I don't want to go into great specificity and detail, but there are going to be heroic efforts made to help people that have been so devastated and impacted by Hurricane Helene that if they want to vote, they're going to get the opportunity to vote.

-And uh uh but they still love the they still understand the importance of this election and they they want they want their right to vote.
+But I mean, some people lost everything, but they still understand the importance of this election, and they want their right to vote.

-They should they deserve an opportunity to vote and proper integrity full accommodations need to be made to help them.
+They deserve an opportunity to vote, and proper integrity, full accommodations need to be made to help them.

-And you know, if if the list can roll out a cadetter, who used to be known as Jimmy Carter to place his vote, then the RNC can get these folks out to place their votes.
+And, you know, if the list can roll out a cadaver who used to be known as Jimmy Carter to place his vote, then the RC can get these folks out to place their votes.

 And you're right.

-We need we need a House and a Senate majority.
+We need a House and a Senate majority.

 I think that's a great reminder for everybody.